robingergg/Follow_Stock_Trends/README.md

 Recommended usage is only with the use of Docker on Linux or Linux like systems.

+## Mock data

+Alpha Vantage API has a limit of 25 requests per day, therefore I added a mock data to the project to use it unlimited.
+The user have the option to use mock data anytime either used with react or curl/CLI.

+Using CLI we need to set use_mock to true, see later at "Access app using curl/ CLI" section and by using react we need to check the checkbox "Use Mock Data" in the form.

 ## Technologies used

 - FastAPI